mzakharo/flutter_with_python_android/README.md

     }
 }
 ```
-Lastly, there is `ServiceSrv.stop(this)` API to stop the service manually
+Lastly, there is `ServiceSrv.stop(this)` API to stop the service manually.
+If `sticky` is not specified in `buildozer.spec`, service is automatically stopped when the app exits.

 ##  Add Foreground Service Permission